Deborah Flemister Mullen: Career

-Mullen received a B.A. from the University of Rochester (1972), a M.Div. from Colgate Rochester Divinity School/Bexley Hall/Crozer Theological Seminary (1982) and a Ph.D. from The Divinity School at the University of Chicago (2003).
+Mullen received a B.A. from the University of Rochester (1972), an M.Div. from Colgate Rochester Divinity School/Bexley Hall/Crozer Theological Seminary (1982) and a Ph.D. from The Divinity School at the University of Chicago (2003).
 She was ordained in the Presbyterian Church (U.S.A.)
 (1983) and served as the Interim/Stated Supply Pastor for Trinity Emmanuel Presbyterian Church (1983-1987).
-In 1987 she moved to the University of Rochester where she became the Associate Dean of Students and Director of Minority Student Affairs (1987-1989).
+In 1987, she moved to the University of Rochester where she became the Associate Dean of Students and Director of Minority Student Affairs (1987-1989).
 She also taught there as a Senior Lecturer in the Department of Religious and Classical Studies.
 Mullen also served as the Dean of Masters Level Programs and the Associate Professor of Ministry and Historical Studies at McMcCormick Theological Seminary (1989-2010).
 Here she also served as the Founding Director of the Center for African American Ministries and Black Church Studies.
 She then moved to Columbia Theological Seminary where she was appointed Dean of Faculty, Executive Vice President and Associate Professor of American Christianity and Black Church Studies.
-With this appointment Mullen became the first African American woman to hold the position of chief academic officer at any of the ten seminaries of the Presbyterian Church (U.S.A.).
-In her time at Columbia Theological Seminary she has also served briefly as the Acting President before the appointment of an Interim President before becoming Vice President for Equity, Diversity, and Inclusion.
+With this appointment, Mullen became the first African American woman to hold the position of chief academic officer at any of the ten seminaries of the Presbyterian Church (U.S.A.).
+During her time at Columbia Theological Seminary, she also served briefly as the Acting President before the appointment of an Interim President before becoming Vice President for Equity, Diversity, and Inclusion.